YAHIAG13/miniPy-parser/README.md

 # miniPy-parser

-a flex/bison parser for mini python (python like with only the basic instructions in mind).
+a flex/bison parser for miniPy.

 ## Compilataion: